-3.5 Household Characteristics Do Not Predict Quick-Fixing
+3.5 Household Characteristics Do Not Explain Quick-Fixing

 The importance of quick-fixing for explaining MPCs raises the question: are households' quick-fixing behaviors themselves related to their economic and demographic characteristics?
-Theoretically, our framework in Section 2 imposes no restriction on this relationship.
-Empirically, we find that it is not strong.
+In particular, different economic circumstances could drive households to adopt different quick-fixes, or different quick-fixes could change households' economic circumstances (e.g., by affecting wealth accumulation).
+Theoretically, our framework in Section 2 imposes no restriction on these relationships.

-To formally establish this, we first estimate a series of linear probability models that try to predict our type classification across households i:
+To investigate this, we estimate a series of linear probability models that try to predict our type classification across households i:

-$$1{i \text{ has type } i} = \alpha + \beta' X_i + \epsilon_i \tag{12}$$ where the outcome is an indicator for being categorized as one of our four types (consumption fixer, savings fixer, consumption prioritizer, or savings prioritizer) and the regressors X_i are the same as those studied in the previous subsection, describing a number of household characteristics regarding wealth, income, and demographics.
-We report the results in columns 3-6 of Table B.2.
-The R^2 of these models ranges from 0.02 to 0.06.
+$$1{i \text{ has type } j} = \alpha + \beta' X_i + \epsilon_i \tag{11}$$ where the outcome is an indicator for being categorized as one of our four types (consumption fixer, savings fixer, consumption prioritizer, or savings prioritizer) and the regressors $X_i$ are the same as those studied in the previous subsection, describing wealth, income, and demographics.

+We find only a weak relationship between household observables and quick-fixing types, with $R^2$ values ranging from 0.02 to 0.06 (Columns 1-4 of Table B.3).
 To mention just two positive examples of predictive relationships, liquidity-constrained households are 5 percentage points more likely to be savings fixers (MPC = 1), while high-liquidity households are 7 percentage points more likely to be consumption fixers (MPC = 0).
-We observe a clearer relationship between households' characteristics and whether we can classify them as quick-fixer at all ($R^2 = 0.17$).
+We observe a clearer relationship between households' characteristics and whether we can classify them as quick-fixer at all ( $R^2 = 0.17$ , Column 5).
 For example, households with high income risk, intermediate liquid wealth levels, low illiquid wealth, and high education are more likely to adopt interior MPCs even for the smallest shocks.

-Can we predict for how long quick-fixing households stick to their quick-fix?
+Can we predict for how long households stick to their quick-fix?
 The theoretical model has ambiguous predictions for how household characteristics should affect the losses from quick-fixing (and thereby the propensity to optimize).
 Nevertheless, this is an interesting question to investigate empirically.
-We find that households' switching thresholds - the smallest shock for which they switch from an extreme to an interior MPC - vary little across quick-fixing types ($R^2 = 0.02$).
-They are smaller for households of lower age, intermediate liquid wealth levels, debt, and low income, but households' economic characteristics can account only for 6% of the total variation.
+We find that households' switching thresholds-the smallest shock for which they switch from an extreme to an interior MPC-vary little across quick-fixing types ( $R^2 = 0.02$ , Column 6).
+They are smaller for households of lower age, intermediate liquid wealth levels, debt, and low income, but households' economic characteristics can account only for 6% of the total variation (Column 7).

-A corollary to these findings is that we observe a marked transition from extreme MPCs to interior MPCs among households from all ranges of the socioeconomic distribution.
-Appendix Figure B.2 visualizes this result by showing the "bowtie" distribution of MPCs for households across the distributions of wealth (liquid and illiquid) and debt.
+A corollary of these findings is that we observe a marked transition from extreme MPCs to interior MPCs among households from all ranges of the socioeconomic distribution.
+Appendix Figure B.3 visualizes this result by showing the "bowtie" distribution of MPCs for households across the distributions of wealth (liquid and illiquid) and debt.